-His said, “Before you knew me, this is how much I wanted you.”
+He said, “Before you knew me, this is how much I wanted you.”
 Emotions came along with the words.
 I felt a longing that resembles a first teenage crush; every time you enter a room you scan the crowd, hoping to get a glimpse of them.
 Upon spotting them, you hold your breath.
 Perhaps they’ll look your way and you’ll connect with a smile.

 The realness of these intense feelings was too much, and I was completely undone.
 I collapsed, putting my head on the chair in front of me.
 My shoulders shook as I sobbed, overcome by the strength of the unexpected emotions.
 Although I had heard many people talk of how much God loves us and desires us to be with Him, it was an entirely different thing to feel it.
 As the pastor told us to greet our neighbors, my friend looked questioningly at me, “I was dancing with the Lord,” I managed to croak out the word around the tears.

 On the following Wednesday, I attended another church that was having a “healing” night.
 Our family had been out of town since I had danced with the Lord and I was looking forward to worshiping again.
 The first song was one I wasn’t too familiar with: the lyrics were about worship, but the beat was more like a hip-hop dance.
-I sighed and tried to dismiss my irritation with the presentation and struggled to follow along.
+I sighed and tried to dismiss my irritation with that song presentation and struggled to follow along.

 As my eyes closed, I saw the Lord dancing.
 Instead of a dignified waltz, it was an exuberant, uninhibited display that would fit right in with many ancient tribes.
 It was a mixture of the old-fashioned “Twist” and the “Mashed Potato.”
 Dressed in a long robe the King of the Universe was twisting His way downward then slowly rising while swinging one fist above His head then the other.